Thank you to all of the stellar volunteers of 2014!

 Food Vendor Liaison

-This team directs the food vendors to their designated area at the site and is the main liaison between the Festival and the vendor.
+Does the layout of the food vendor area a week prior to the festival.
+Directs the food vendors to their designated area at the site and is the main liaison between the Festival and the vendor.
 Keeping our vendors happy and feeling supported is the main duty of this committee.
+A higher time commitment required.

 Ice and Water